hulladev/api/README.md

 ## About

 What is `@hulla/api`?
-The next-gen API/RPC manager of the future 🚀
+The next-gen API/RPC manager 🚀

 - RPC manager that organizes API _(or any other calls)_ for you ✅
 - Platform agnostic - client, server, serverless or all of the combined?
 No problem! 💎